sezanzeb/Treibhaus/readme.md

 # Treibhaus

 Tries to find the best model using genetic methods.

-An example can be found in example.py, in which the rastrigin function is optimized.
+Still in a very experimental state.

+*features/peculiarities:*

-Parents are selected by random, but selecting them becomes more likely when they performed well.
+- Parents are selected by random, but selecting them becomes more likely when they performed well.
 Children of well performed parents mutete only slightly, those of worse performing mutate more.

-Genes of parents are combined randomly.
+- Genes of parents are combined randomly.

+- When not observing improvements, will increase its search radius for better individuals.

+- Calculates the gradient between parents and their childs to improve training in continuous domains.

-Can be multiprocessed.
+- Can be multiprocessed using a 'workers' hyperparameter.

 ## Contributing